 Family-Friendly Guide To New York City With Kids https://www.littlestepsasia.com/travel/usa/guide-to-new-york-city/

-On San Francisco’s North Beach, Molinari Delicatessen is a true old‑school Italian‑American deli, founded in 1896 and widely cited as one of the oldest delis in the United States.
-The narrow shop is lined with hanging salami, shelves of olive oil and pasta, and glass cases loaded with cured meats and cheeses, with a constant line of locals, tourists, and construction workers snaking toward the sandwich counter.
+On San Francisco’s North Beach, Molinari Delicatessen has been serving customers since 1896.
+It’s one of the oldest Italian-American delis in the country.
+Inside, you’ll find hanging salami, shelves filled with olive oil and pasta, and glass cases packed with cured meats and cheeses.
+There’s almost always a line of locals, tourists, and construction workers waiting for a sandwich.

 Molinari Delicatessen, 373 Columbus Ave, San Francisco, USA, +1 415 421 2337, https://www.themolinarideli.com/